-Getting Connected with Disability Services
+Registering with Disability Services

-Students may request accommodations and submit documentation at any time during the semester.
-However, it may take up to 3-4 weeks for the information to be reviewed and accommodations to be put in place.
-At a minimum, documentation must be provided to the Office of Disability Services at least ten business days before the requested accommodation is to be implemented (and for final exam accommodations, at least ten business days before the exam period commences).
+While students may request accommodations any time during the semester, information review and accommodation implementation may take up to 3-4 weeks.
+Documentation must be provided to ODS at least ten business days before the requested accommodation is to be implemented (and at least ten business days before the final exam period commences).

-A student who disagrees with any accommodation decision made by the Office of Disability Services may make an appeal.
-The full appeals process is detailed in the policy for requesting accommodations at the Law Center.
+A student who disagrees with an accommodation decision made by ODS may make an appeal as outlined in the policy for requesting accommodations at the Law Center.

-While students are encouraged to resolve any disagreements as to appropriate accommodations either through informal communication with the Office of Disability Services or through the appeals process, students are also welcome to bring grievances to Georgetown University’s Office of Institutional Diversity, Equity, and Affirmative Action (“IDEAA”).
-IDEAA reviews alleged violations of the University’s Non Discrimination in Education Policy, including allegations of unlawful discrimination on the basis of disability.
-The University encourages any victim of unlawful discrimination and harassment to report the incident and seek redress through IDEAA’s Grievance Procedures.
+While students are encouraged to resolve any disagreements as to appropriate accommodations either through informal communication with ODS or the appeals process, students are also welcome to bring grievances to Georgetown University’s Office of Institutional Diversity, Equity, and Affirmative Action (IDEAA).
+More information about IDEAA’s grievance process can be found on the IDEAA website.
 A student need not have exhausted the Law Center’s appeals process to report concerns to IDEAA.